StillnWater/Web_dev_capstone/README.md

 ## 🧑‍💻 About

-This project was built as the **capstone project** for a Web Development course at **K.R.
-Mangalam University**.
+This project was built as the **capstone project** for a Web Development course.
 It demonstrates practical application of core front-end concepts including component architecture, state management, custom routing, and modern React patterns.

 **Author:** Ash ([@StillnWater](https://github.com/StillnWater))